juiyangchang/CarND-Term1-Vehicle-Detection/README.md

  ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?
-I followed the approach demonstrated on the section of **Hog Sub-sampling Window Search** on the class website to implement the sliding window search.
+I followed the approach demonstrated in the section of **Hog Sub-sampling Window Search** on the class website to implement the sliding window searching procedure.
 This approach only compute HoG for the whole slice of image for each scaling factor.
-My implementation of the scanning approach is defined in `DataProcessing/scan.py` and the main function called by the pipeline is `find_cars()` .
-The actual scanning is done in the function `car_scan()` and the function
+My implementation of the scanning approach is defined in `DataProcessing/scan.py` and the main function called by the pipeline is `find_cars()`.
+The actual scanning is done in the function `car_scan()` and the function `draw_create_boxes()` draws and creates the bounding boxes for detected regions.

 Basically I only searched cars within the (vertical) bottom half of the image.
 I scanned vertical slices of the image with different scaling factors sequentially.
-Below is the code:
+Below is the code for the search slices and their scaling factors:
 ```python
 search_range = [(h//2, h//2 + slice_height) for slice_height in range(50, h//2, 50)] + [(h//2, h)]
 search_scaling = [(end - start) / 250 * 1.5 for start, end in search_range]